anodyne/nova/README.md

 * updated jquery qtip plugin to version 1.0-r29
 * updated the tooltip location to the upper right of the target
 * updated the default style for the uniform stylesheet
+* updated the install language file
+* updated the install options screen
+* updated the ftp config file to set debug to false
 * fixed bug where error was thrown when submitting a wiki comment (#77)
 * fixed bug where error was thrown when submitting a log comment (#78)
 * fixed bug where error was thrown when submitting a post comment (#79) - would also affect sending post save and post delete emails as well